sbrl/Hackathon202203-Project-3/README.md

 # Sustainability Hackathon Project 3 Example Code

-> Example code for project 3 in the March 2022 Sustainability Hackathon.
+> Example code for project 3 in the [March 2022 Hackathon in AI for Sustainability](https://bda-hull.github.io/hackathon-ai+sus.html).

-Welcome to project 3 of the sustainability hackathon!
+Welcome to project 3 of the [March 2022 hackathon in AI for sustainability](https://bda-hull.github.io/hackathon-ai+sus.html)!
 This repository contains some sample code to get you started.

-The canonical URL for this lab sheet is: TODO_INSERT_LINK_HERE
+The canonical URL for this lab sheet is: https://github.com/sbrl/Hackathon202203-Project-3#readme

 Please visit this link for the most up-to-date version of this lab sheet.

 ## System Requirements
- - Python 3.7+, pip
+ - Python 3.7+, pip (usually bundled automatically.
+Linux users may want to run `sudo apt install python3-pip`)
  - Nvidia GPU (optional; Linux users must use the propriety Nvidia driver to get CUDA support)
- - 3 GiB free disk space
+ - 2 GiB free disk space (more if you want to download images)
+     - A USB flash drive would also work here

 ## Getting Started